Climate Prosperity

 The

-idea of moving from “resource-wasting capitalism” to “resource-saving capitalism”
+idea of moving from “resource-wasting capitalism” to “resource-saving

-is not new.
-Business development experts
+capitalism” is not new.
+Business

-have long advocated this approach.
-The
+Peter Senge have long advocated this approach.
+The business sustainability model works in

-business sustainability model works in three mutually reinforcing ways: 1) Green Savings — cutting resource costs; 2)
+Green Savings — cutting resource costs; 2) Green Opportunities — enabling

-Green Opportunities — enabling businesses and jobs to grow and thrive; 3) Green
+businesses and jobs to grow and thrive; 3) Green Talent — developing globally

-Talent — developing globally competitive entrepreneurial and workforce skills,
+competitive entrepreneurial and workforce skills, and attracting and retaining

-and attracting and retaining talented people.
+talented people.

 Numerous

-competitiveness.
-DuPont responded to
+productivity and competitiveness.
+DuPont

 Fortunately,